Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Human Evaluation

-We maximize the incomplete-data log-likelihood, $L_u = \log \sum_s p(s, r_1, \ldots, r_T \mid u, i_1, \ldots, i_T)$, summed over all utterances $u$.\footnote{We omit the subscript $u$ for $r$, $s$, and $i$.} Since we explicitly model the annotator behavior, $L_u$ is sensitive to the domain $d$ of $u$ and the annotator $n_t$ who answered the question based on $i_t$.
-Just as in other adaptive crowdsourcing research (\cref{sec:related}), we do not assume access to the gold value of $s$, so we impute it with $p_{0}(s)$.
+summed over all utterances $u$.
+Since we explicitly model the annotator behavior, $L_u$ is sensitive to the domain $d$ of $u$ and the annotator $a_t$ who answered the question about $i_t$.
+Just as in other adaptive crowdsourcing research, we do not assume access to the gold value of $s$.
 Our behavior model will predict a lower annotation error rate for those who tend to agree with other annotators and with Codex.

-Overall, our annotators chose the actually correct option 72\% of the time.
-To evaluate our unsupervised annotator model, we compared its predicted probability of a correct response on each utterance to the 0/1 indicator of whether the annotator did choose the correct option.
+Overall, our annotators chose the correct option 72\% of the time.
+To evaluate our unsupervised annotator model, we compared its predicted probability of a correct response on each utterance to the 0/1 indicator of whether the annotator did select the correct option.
+See \cref{app:annotation} for a visualization.
 Our model achieves an AUC ROC score of 0.68 and MSE error of 0.185.
 For comparison, a simple \emph{supervised} model that always predicted the true overall probability of 72\% would achieve an MSE error of 0.20.

-We analyze our annotator behavior model in greater detail in \cref{app:annotation}, and outline ways to improve it in \cref{app:retrain}.
+As \cref{app:retrain} explains, one way to maximize \cref{eq:em-ll} is to use an EM algorithm that alternates between imputing the unknown $s$ for each utterance (using $p_{T}$) and re-estimating the annotator error model based on these imputed ``gold'' answers. \Cref{app:retrain} also discusses how the annotator error model could be enriched.